lubnakhan-Github-Account/litellm/README.md

  _________________________

 > 1. To prevent error install **only** litellm package.
->>     1. Because the agent package and litellm package conflict to each other.
+>>     1. Because the openai-agent package and litellm package conflict to each other.